alexh2o17/TrueFilm/README.md

 * Rating
 * Release Date

-In this phase the first 1000 movies are defined according to the ratio.
+In this phase the first 1000 movies are defined according to the ratio of Budget to Revenue.
 Before that, the data is cleaned up:
 * Movies without one the above field NULL are ignored
 * Movies with Budget or Revenue equal to 0 are ignored
 * Movies with empty title are ignored